SuperOfficeDocs/superoffice-docs/docs/onsite/upgrade/75-to-8/crm-server.md

 # Upgrade CRM Server to version 8

-SuperOffice CRM onsite is scalable, flexible, and simple to use.
-The biggest benefit of an onsite installation is that you can control the CRM software, in-house.

 **SuperOffice 8.0 is a major-sized technical upgrade.** This means that:

 * Database will be upgraded (not a rebuild).
 * New version of web services.
 Note that old versions back to Services73 are available.
-* Check with your 3.rd party vendor if their modules are 8 ready.
+* Check with your 3rd party vendor if their modules are 8 ready.
 * All travelers must be in.
 * All Satellites must be re-generated after the upgrade.

 ## Prerequisites and preparations

-* You must be running version 7.5 before upgrading to 8.0.
+* You must be running SuperOffice version 7.5 before upgrading to 8.0.

 > [!NOTE]
 > If you have used SuperOffice for a long time and renamed labels inside the product, there is a fix in SuperOffice 7.5 SR1 that will move the labels to the correct new database table.

 * The CRM server must be installed before you install any one of our clients (Win, Web, Service, Pocket), this is where you set up the database and it will also create a client setup for using the Windows App.

-* Since version 8, we now require ALL server components needed to be installed in all scenarios.
+* Since SuperOffice version 8, we now require ALL server components needed to be installed in all scenarios.

 [!include[ALT](../../../includes/warn-upgrade-all-to-same-version.md)]

-To complete a normal SuperOffice 8 server installation, you need to install ALL:
+To complete a normal SuperOffice 8 Server installation, you need to install ALL:

 1. CRM Server
 2. NetServer